danielvladco/blockchain-learning/docs/web3.md

-`wallet.enrypt()` - Encrypt a private key, so it can be decrypted only using a password `wallet.fromEncryptedJson()` - Create a wallet from an encrypted json `wallet.connect()` - Connect to a provider
+`wallet.enrypt()` - Encrypt a private key, so it can be decrypted only using a password `wallet.fromEncryptedJson()` - Create a wallet from an encrypted json `wallet.connect()` - Connect to a provider `ethers.getContractAt("ABI", "0xaddress")` - Get a contract by address

 ### Connect to a blockchain
 - Run a `geth` node locally and connect to it